sverrirab/envirou/README.md

 Out of the box `ev` is useful but for
-After you start a new shell you should be able to run `ev -a` to list all env variables and `ev -help` will provide details of other commands.
+After you start a new shell you should be able to run `ev -a` to list all env variables and `ev help` will provide details of other commands.

-Next step is check out `ev -edit` and start modifying the configuration.
+Next step is check out `ev config` and start modifying the configuration.
 Create your own groupings and profiles!

 ## Example use cases
 ### AWS configuration